tahoe-lafs/tahoe-lafs/docs/frontends/magic-folder.rst

 Known Issues and Limitations
 ============================

-This frontend only works on Linux and Windows.
+This feature only works on Linux and Windows.
 There is a ticket to add support for Mac OS X and BSD-based systems (`#1432`_).

 The only way to determine whether uploads have failed is to look at the